Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 Proactive interference is a common phenomenon in the field of memory and cognition.
 For instance, if you learned to drive a manual car and then switched to an automatic, you may find yourself struggling to remember not to use the clutch.

 This is because the old memory of driving a manual car is interfering with the new memory of driving an automatic.
-By understanding the concept of proactive interference, you can take steps to minimize its impact on your ability to learn and retain new information.
+By understanding the concept of proactive interference, you can take steps to minimise its impact on your ability to learn and retain new information.

 Another example of proactive interference can be seen in short-term memory.
 When trying to remember a new phone number, a person may struggle if they have previously memorized a different phone number that is similar in sequence.